 Is the language easy to get to grips with?
 Are there language courses available in the University?

 Like I said, I had already been learning Swedish for a year when I got to Sweden.
-I did participate in the two-week programme that is offered and chose level 2 for that course - which was relatively easy.
+I did participate in the two-week program that is offered and chose level 2 for that course - which was relatively easy.
 After that, I also took Svenska för utbytesstudenter 3 and 4 (Swedish for exchange students levels 3 and 4).
-These courses were also organised by the University (7,5 ECTS each).
+These courses were also organized by the University (7.
+5 ECTS each).

 What's the easiest or most economical way to travel to Lund from your city?